BIO-2610 Bachelor Thesis in Marine Biotechnology - 10 ECTS

 - Written term paper on the work of the subject (Bachelor thesis).

-- Methods used in the practical laboratory work
+- Describe methods used in the practical laboratory work

 - Read and find scientific information (references) on a scientific topic